dreamcatcher-tech/network/Inbox/2024-09-17 1009 git commit viewer.md

 Toggle tracking, in case the tip moves forwards and you want to stay in sync with it.

+Branches by convention can trace their parents by their names.
+At any given spot, we can view the children directly.
+So the commits we want, are only those on the path of the current branch  or the target branch ?

 "update this repo"
 - gitbot starts up
 - walks the branches up to the root